y-akbal/JuGrad.jl/README.md

 # JuGrad.jl

-This is an experimental reverse mode autograd stuff designed for educational purposses, motivated by Karpathy's Tiny Grad.
+This is an experimental reverse mode autograd stuff motivated by Karpathy's Tiny Grad and is designed for fun.
+JuGrad is written entirely in Julia.
 Eventhough it works well, no promise to be fast and furious!
 It is in Pytorch's style: uses backward! and zero_grad! functions.
 It does take scalar based gradients, therefore can be used to implement simple optimization algorithms.

 ````julia